• Nav Social Menu

 Sigh.

 But!
-I have a fun idea for you that should keep your kids happy for quite a while – Jackson has been playing with this stuff non-stop for about a week now and doesn’t show any signs of getting bored.
+I have a fun idea for you that should keep your kids happy for quite a while – Jackson has been playing with spray chalk non-stop for about a week now and doesn’t show any signs of getting bored.
 And the best part?
 He loves the cleanup maybe even more than playing with it, so it’s easy on me too!

 This post is sponsored by Rust-Oleum, and contains affiliate links, but all opinions and ideas are all mine.
 Thanks for supporting the brands that support Love & Renovations!